>>>>gt;>>t;>>>>>>>>Four years seems like a long time when you're eleven years old, but in the blink of an eye it was gone. This is all that's left.

 Most of us had, and how we laughed at Mister Potts’s retelling.
 Then he went on to give us the latest news on Francis Chichester, who at that time was stuck in the middle of an ocean on a round the world yacht trip.
 Though I didn’t share Mister Potts’s enthusiasm for the exploits of Francis Chichester, at least I understood.
 But when Mister Potts spoke with assumption of the pleasures of driving around in the car at weekends and visiting delightful places in the Sussex countryside, he lost me, as he did when he held up his passport to quote its ‘without let or hindrance’ wording when speaking of foreign travel.
 To someone from the Twydall Estate, such things were as familiar as life on Mars.

 For all his jollity there was a volatile side to Mister Potts, a side that kept us on edge.
-Few dared to whisper in his class, not even when he disappeared into the storeroom behind his desk to slip on his gleaming white overall; kept on a coat hanger, no doubt, when it wasn’t keeping chalk dust off his suit.
+Few dared to whisper in his class, not even when he disappeared into the storeroom behind his desk to slip on his gleaming white overall, which he wore to keep the chalk dust off his suit.
 A man of immaculate appearance, Mister Potts set his standards high and demanded the same of his pupils.
 While an incorrect answer was tolerated, sloppy work was not and he was quick to jump on anybody who fell short of his expectations.
 Everything had to be neat, tidy and precise; from our names in the bottom left hand corner of a sheet of paper, to the day and date in the bottom right.
 In his classroom he was God, and his power was absolute.

 Mister Potts’s methods worked.
 My presentation of cloud formations, on an A2 sized sheet of paper, surpassed anything I’d done in junior school and I looked upon it with pride.
-Everything was laid out nicely, with diagrams carefully drawn and inked lettering neatly spaced between perfectly straight pencil lines.
+Diagrams were carefully drawn with lettering, in capitals, neatly spaced between perfectly straight pencil lines.

-Days later, morning break.
-As we drifted out of the classroom me, Charlie Titheridge, Peter Burtenshaw and other dawdlers were shuffling past the huge drawers at the side of the room when we spotted a big pile of papers; our cloud formations, no less, and they’d been marked.
-As Mister Potts appeared to have hopped it with the rest, we were tempted to have a quick peep at the marks he’d given us.
-Oh dear.
-Mister Potts’s precise whereabouts became clear within seconds of our rummaging, when an outraged voice exploded from behind.
+Days later; morning break.
+As 1A1 left the classroom, Charlie Titheridge, Peter Burtenshaw, me and other dawdlers were shuffling past the huge drawers at the side of the room when we spotted a big pile of papers - our cloud formations, no less, and they’d been marked.
+As Mister Potts appeared to have gone (he'd actually slipped into the storeroom behind his desk, momentarily, to discard his overall) we were tempted to have a quick peep at our marks.
+We'd no sooner started rummaging through the papers when an outraged voice exploded behind us.

 As head of the lower school (first and second years) Mister Potts was responsible for discipline and punishment.
 Any kid sent to him was in big trouble as a typical hearing was short, one sided and full of vitriol.
-Then Sir went to his storeroom and we all knew what was coming.
-Mister Potts was ruthless in his application of the cane.
+Everyone knew what was coming, even before Mister Potts stepped into his storeroom for the cane, which he applied ruthlessly.
 Though disturbing to witness, I told myself the offender was only getting what he deserved.
 Probably.
-Perhaps.
-Moving on to a lesson elsewhere helped banish the misery of it, but if the next lesson should happen to be in our own classroom, with a still highly charged Mister Potts, then a dark cloud hung over the class for the entire wretched period.
+Moving on immediately to a lesson in another classroom helped banish the misery of witnessing it, but if our lesson should happen to be Maths or Geography in our own classroom, with a still highly charged Mister Potts, then a dark cloud hung over us for the entire wretched period.

-Then one day it was Katie’s turn.
+Then one day it was the turn of Kate, our form prefect.
 In front of the entire class Mister Potts bawled her out.
-Though she was clearly distressed, Mister Potts did not relent.
+Though she was clearly distressed, he did not relent.
 Not until he’d finished snarling and barking at her, and left her in floods of tears.
 What she’d done wrong was unclear but I suspected it was very little.
 It all seemed so cruel and unnecessary.
 Whatever our form prefect had done, she didn’t deserve to be humiliated like that.
 Nobody did.

 Leave her alone you bully